Arab Chiefs Challenging each other to Single Combat under the Ramparts of a City

-Arab Chiefs Challenging each other to Single Combat under the Ramparts of a City (Chefs de tribus arabes se défiant au combat singulier, sous les remparts d'une ville) is an oil on canvas painting by Théodore Chassériau.
+Arab Chiefs Challenging each other to Single Combat under the Ramparts of a City (Chefs de tribus arabes se défiant au combat singulier, sous les remparts d'une ville) is an oil painting on canvas executed in 1852 by the French painter Théodore Chassériau.
 It was one of three works by Chassériau accepted for the 1852 Salon (the others were Le Christ chez Martha et Marie and Desdemona).
+It is held at the Musée d'Orsay, in Paris.

 Subject

 Chassériau travelled to Algeria, and in 1846 spent nearly a month in Constantine sketching and drawing studies.
 These would be used in his future works that dealt with orientalist subjects.
 While not very interested in landscapes, he was fascinated by colours and costumes.